SovereignShop/plexus/README.md

 An [scad-clj](https://github.com/farrellm/scad-clj) paths library.
 It defines a simple, extensible language for extruding shapes in a step-wise, relative fashion using egocentric reference frames.

-You specify 3D models by providing a series of transformations to an outer shape and inner shape.
+You can specify 3D models by providing a series of transformations to outer and inner shapes.

 # Examples

 In the following example, our outer shape is a circle with radius of 6.
 The inner shape is a circle of radius 4.
-We then specify a series of transformations to then outer an inner shape.
+We then specify a series of egocentric transformations to the outer and inner shapes.

 ``` clojure
 (require '[scad-clj.scad :as s]